-This post describes the benefits of one bag travel and explores some of the initial questions that people have as they shift to this style of packing.
+This post describes the benefits of one-bag packing and explores some of the initial questions that people have as they make the shift to this style of packing.

 In This Post